SauravChaudhary26/Gradesway-project/README.md

 ### 🔹 **Quiz Endpoints**

+You have to be logged in to use these apis.

 | Method   | Endpoint        | Description       |
 | -------- | --------------- | ----------------- |
 | `GET`    | `/api/quiz`     | Fetch all quizzes |